blank-ed/Automated_Exam_Proctoring_System/README.md

 - Then in your command line, type: `cd models/research` and enter `protoc object_detection/protos/*.proto --python_out=.`
 - Copy this by using the command: `cp object_detection/packages/tf2/setup.py .` and enter `python -m pip install .` (NOTE: depending on the IDEs, it can be cp or copy)

 If you wish to create your own model and replace this one, you are more than welcome to do so.
 You can find a full video course down below for your reference.
-He explains everything in this video properly, from start to finish, on how to train a custom object detection model:
+He explains everything in this video properly, from start to finish, on how to train a custom object detection model.
+I have also listed down additional links for your reference:
 - [TensorFlow Object Detection Step-by-Step Guide](https://www.youtube.com/watch?v=yqkISICHH-U&t=0s)
 - [Easier way to install CUDA and CuDNN](https://www.youtube.com/watch?v=hHWkvEcDBO0&t=0s)